 If You’re Feeling Adventurous

-Looking for more adventure?
+Looking for more entertainment adventure?
 Check out Providence Canyon State Park located in Lumpkin, Georgia, less than a two-hour car ride from Tallahassee.
 It is a perfect place to hike miles of sandy nature trails and see beautiful red canyons.
 Just leave those new sneakers at home, substituting running shoes that you don’t care about because the red clay will stain and there are wet areas throughout the trails.

 Some students (and their families) like to take a break by visiting Amelia Island in Fernandina Beach or St. George Island.
 Both are beautiful and great places to relax and recharge.